We have to ask ourselves; are cosmetic skin types a combination of myths or chaos? New insights lead to better understanding.

 Skin-type and reality

-In contrast to ethnic skin types and Fitzpatrick skin-types, cosmetic skin-types are not fixated.
+In contrast to ethnic skin types and Fitzpatrick skin types, cosmetic skin types are not fixated.
 They can vary according to intrinsic or extrinsic factors.
 Additionally, the role which sebum plays on skin has been underestimated for a long time.
 Just now there are indications emerging on the many effects of sebum.

-If skin is colonized with Demodex Folliculorum (a mite) more sebum is secreted and skin pH is slightly elevated .
+If the skin is colonized with Demodex Folliculorum (a mite) more sebum is secreted and skin pH is slightly elevated .
 These putative changes can already be sufficient to influence the bacterial composition of the skin (microbiome).
 How and how strongly, that we do not know today.
 But the intentional supply of moisture and oil can make changes in the microbiome composition [26, 27].
-There are changes, when skin moisture is elevated on a usually oily area like the forehead or oiliness is elevated on an originally dry area like the cheek .
+There are changes when skin moisture is elevated on a usually oily area like the forehead or oiliness is elevated on an originally dry area like the cheek .
 But also elevating moisturization levels on the cheek lead to changes .
-Taken together these can be indications on how acne can be triggered.
+Taken together these can be indications of how acne can be triggered.